CNES/sensorsio/README.md

 ### Venus L2A (Theia)

 For **Venus L2A** products from Theia, it offers:
-*  Convenient attributes like day of year or sensor id
+*  Convenient attributes like day of year
 *  Selective read of desired bands and masks
-*  On-the-fly resampling of 20m bands to 10m while reading
 *  On-the-fly projection to a different Coordinates Reference System while reading
 *  Image and geographical spatial subsetting
-*  Supports registration offsets computed by StackReg

 See [this notebook](https://gitlab.cnes.fr/cesbio/sensorsio/-/blob/master/notebooks/venus.ipynb) for an in depth review of the capabilties with ```Venus``` class.